 - A process to follow to ensure your team skills are applied where they will be most beneficial.

 - A 90-min workshop containing two modules and it starts with a beer tap protection exercise to help you and your team understand the process and the tools.

 Where can you learn more?

 Want to stop the attackers?
-Could you not give them something to attack?
+Don’t give them something to attack.